jaydm/gcCourseProject/CodeBook.md

 ---
 title: Code Book
 author: Jay D. McHugh
-date: 01/16/2015
+date: 01/24/2015
 output: html_document
 ---
 # Original Data

-The original data was produced by Samsung and is described as follows. *See below for the converted data descriptions.*
+The original data was produced by Samsung and is described as follows. **See below for the converted data descriptions.**

 ## Feature Selection